Last Updated on

 Guilford Courthouse National Military Park

 When you visit the military park, there are monuments and markers that are interpretations of actual events that transpired during the battle.
-An average of 227,000 tourists visit this site per year.
+An average of 227,000 tourists visits the site each year.

 Moores Creek National Battlefield